 - The monstera has been repotted to a much larger pot, which means the potting soil dries out at a much slower rate.

 How to Revive Monstera with Yellow, Curling Leaves

-I personally recommend to amend the potting soil with around 20% perlite before potting up my monstera plants to replicate the well draining, porous soil conditions and to allow space in the soil to facilitate root respiration so that the roots can stay healthy, transporting moisture and nutrients to the leaves.
+I personally recommend amending the potting soil with around 20% perlite before potting up my monstera plants to replicate the well-draining, porous soil conditions and to allow space in the soil to facilitate root respiration so that the roots can stay healthy, transporting moisture and nutrients to the leaves.

 - If the soil feels boggy at the base of the pot, take the monstera out of the pot and inspect the roots.
 The roots should feel firm and appear white in color (roots may be slightly discolored brown from the soil, as long as they feel firm they are healthy) and not have any notable smell.